rust-lang/rfcs/text/0000-hex-literals.md

 Hexadecimal representation is a very common for binary data.
 Currently Rust has two ways to provide byte array constants:
-- `b"foo"` notation, which is convinient if binary data is an ASCII string, but becomes harder to use for general byte string with a lot of `\x` escaping.
+- `b"foo"` notation, which is convenient if binary data is an ASCII string, but becomes harder to use for general byte string with a lot of `\x` escaping.
-- Explitict arrays: `[0x00, 0x01, ..]`.
+- Explicit arrays: `[0x00, 0x01, ..]`.
 It takes three times more
 space compared to a pure hex notation and thus harder to read and copy-paste from external sources.
 Additionally its harder to group bytes, e.g. by groups of 4 or 8.